srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

 1. Open the Azure portal menu, and then click **All services**.

-    The _All services_ page provides you with a few different viewing options and access to all of the services that Azure offers in both PaaS and IaaS.
-The first time that you open the _All services_ page, you will see the _Overview_ page.
+    The All services page provides you with a few different viewing options and access to all of the PaaS, IaaS, and SaaS services that Azure offers.
+The first time that you open the All services page, you will see the Overview page.
 This view is accessible from the left side menu.

-    >**Definitions:** The term **PaaS** is an acronym for **Platform as a Service**, and the term **IaaS** is an acronym for **Infrastructure as a Service**
+    > **Definitions**: The term **PaaS** is an acronym for **Platform as a Service**, the term **IaaS** is an acronym for **Infrastructure as a Service**, and the term **SaaS** is an acronym for **Software as a Service**

-1. On the _All services_ page, under _Categories_, click **All**.
+1. On the **All services** page, on the left side menu under **Categories**, click **All**.

     This view displays all of the services organized into groups corresponding to each Category.
 The Search box at the top can be very helpful.

-1. On the left side of the _All services_ page, under _Categories_, click **Internet of Things**.
+1. On the left side menu, under **Categories**, click **Internet of Things**.

     The list of services is now limited to the services directly related to an IoT solution.

     Service/Resource pages on the Azure portal are sometimes referred to as _blades_.
 When you opened the Service Health page a couple of steps back, you opened a Service Health blade.

     The Azure portal uses blades as a kind of navigation pattern, opening new blades to the right as you drill deeper and deeper into a service.
-This gives you a form of breadcrumb navigation as you navigate horizontally.
+This gives you a form of breadcrumb navigation as you navigate horizontally, and Azure provides a File Explorer style path at the top of the blade that is clickable.
+For example: Home > Monitor > Service Health.
+But not every page is a blade.
+You will get used to it pretty quickly.

-1. Hover your mouse pointer over **IoT Hub**.
+1. On the **All services** page, hover your mouse pointer over **IoT Hub**.

-    A dialog box is displayed.
+    A dialog box should be displayed.
 In the top-right corner, notice the "star" shape.
 When the star shape is filled-in, the service is selected as a favorite.
 Favorites will appear on the list of your favorite services on the left navigation menu of the portal window.
 This makes it easier to access the services that you use most often.
 You can customize your favorites list by selecting the services that you use most.

-1. In the top-right corner of the _IoT Hub_ dialog, to add IoT Hub to the list of your favorite services, click the star shaped icon.
+1. In the top-right corner of the IoT Hub dialog, to add IoT Hub to the list of your favorite services, click the star shaped icon.

     The star should now appear filled.
 If the star is shown as an outline, click the star icon again.

-    >**Tip:** When you add a new item to your list of favorites, it is placed at the bottom of the favorites list on the Azure portal menu.
+    > **Tip**: When you add a new item to your list of favorites, it is placed at the bottom of the favorites list on the Azure portal menu.
 You can rearrange your favorites into the order that you want by using a drag-and-drop operation.

-    Use the same process to add the following services to your favorites: **Device Provisioning Services**, **Logic Apps**, **Stream Analytics jobs**, and **Storage Accounts**.
+1. Use the same process to add the following services to your favorites: **Device Provisioning Services**, **Logic Apps**, **Stream Analytics jobs**, and **Storage Accounts**.

     > **Note**: You can remove a service from the list of your favorite services by clicking the star of a selected service.

-1. On the left side of the _All services_ page, under _Categories_, click **General**.
+1. On the left side menu, under **Categories**, click **General**.

 1. Ensure that the following services are selected as favorites:

     * **Subscriptions**
     * **Resource groups**

-    The favorites that you've added are enough to get you started, but you can use the _Internet of Things_ category to add additional favorites to the portal menu if you want.
+    The favorites that you've added are enough to get you started, but you can use the Internet of Things category to add additional favorites to the portal menu if you want.

 #### Task 3: Examine the Toolbar menu

 1. Notice the toolbar at the top of the portal that runs the full width of the window.

-    In addition to the hamburger menu icon on the far left of this toolbar, there several items that you will find helpful.
+    In addition to the hamburger menu icon on the far left of this toolbar, there several tool items that you will find helpful.

     First, notice that you have a _Search resources_ tool that can be used to quickly find a particular resource.